Vax Vegas brings Ria Hall, Anika Moa, Annie Crummer to concert and vaccination event - NZ Herald

 Concert-goers will also have the chance to win prizes such as iPhones, big-screen TVs and tourism vouchers.

-"It doesn't matter if it's your first, second or booster, just throw up the peace signs and share the Vax Vegas kaupapa and it's yours," Keese said.
+"It doesn't matter if it's your first, second or booster, just throw up the peace signs and share the Vax Vegas kaupapa and it's yours," Keefe said.

 Event details: